mdesjardins/linkedin-v2/README.md

 # LinkedIn v2

+## WARNING: DANGER WILL ROBINSON

+This is very much a work in progress.
+Currently only the shares/social stream and organization related endpoints have been verified to work.
+Having said that, those endpoints are using this gem in a production application, so they're reliable enough. :)

+Many endpoints still need to be written, and as I don't have the requisite partner status w/ LinkedIn, I can't develop against the jobs API.
+Many of the specs still fail. *Caveat emptor*

+## NOW BACK TO YOUR REGULARLY SCHEDULED PROGRAMMING

 Ruby wrapper for v2 if the [LinkedIn API](http://developer.linkedin.com).
 This gem is entirely based on emorikawa's excellent [linkedin-oauth2](https://github.com/emorikawa/linkedin-oauth2) gem.